substantiv

 verb

-cause to go on or to be engaged or set in operation"switch on the light"
+cause to go on or to be engaged or set in operation

 "throw the lever"